-According to Merriam and Webster, an audit is a “systematic examination and verification of a firm’s books of account, transaction records, other relevant documents, and physical inspection of inventory by qualified accountants (i.e. auditors)”.
-First and foremost, an annual audit is by far the best tool we have available nowadays to check financial procedures in place.
+An audit is a “systematic examination and verification of a firm’s books of account, transaction records, other relevant documents, and physical inspection of inventory by qualified accountants (i.e. auditors)”.

 There may be a leakage in your workflow process without you or anyone else working in your company ever noticing it.
 Every business, regardless of what it does, has a certain number of systems and day-to-day operations in place, but have you ever wondered how efficient yours are?